rJefferyXie/Pathfinding-Visualizer/README.md

 * Implement more algorithms (bidirectional bfs, ida*, swarm, etc)

 ## Extra Information <a name="extra"></a>
+Keep in mind that since this program is taking time to draw every node that it creates / looks at, the algorithms will naturally run a little bit slower than usual, especially for the maze generating algorithm.

 **A Star Search**
 * I've implemented a weighted A* search which can calculate shortest path in relation to cost when the path weights are not all the same.
   * Note that not all A* searches are weighted!